twiddlingbits/twr-wasm/docs/more/building.md

 - wasm-ld - to link the .wasm files
 - wat2wasm - to compile web assembly (.wat) files of which I have a few
 - GNU make
+- git - to clone tiny-wasm-runtime source, or to clone llvm, if you want to build libc++

 In addition, you might need: